natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 I hope to add a pose saver to the rigging toolset.

 The python scripts could be better organized.
-Better uses of classes could also be made to reduce repeating code.
+Better use of classes could also be made to reduce repeating code.

 Finally, I would like to dig into the Maya API as well to add some interesting functionality to the Character Rigger Toolset.

 *___________________________________*

-The Toolset seams to work the same in Maya 2019 as the Maya Python version is the same as Maya 2020. from . import init
+The toolset has been mainly test in Maya 2020 Python 2.7, but has also been tested in Python 3 for Maya 2022.